Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 Recommended books from a personal view are:
 - Dorst/Fontijne/Mann: Geometric Algebra for Computer Science, 1st revised ed.
 Uses GAViewer and Gaigen 2 software
 - Hildenbrand: Foundations fo Geometric Algebra Computing.
-Uses Gaalop software
+Uses Gaalop software, together with Steinmetz maintainer of Gaalop.
 - Hildenbrand: The Power of Geometric Algebra Computing.
-More from Gaalop and extensions of CGA into cubic, conic, quantum.
+More about Gaalop and extensions of CGA into cubic, conic, quantum.

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald, Hitzer, Perwass and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books (after 2001) often include CGA.

 A valuable source are thesis/dissertations, because they often have detailed explanations and they are often freely available.
 Some dissertations/thesis/master/articles:
-- Fontijne: Efficient Implementation of Geometric Algebra, thesis with details about implementing and performance
+- Fontijne: Efficient Implementation of Geometric Algebra, thesis with details about implementing and performance.
+Together with Dorst developer of GAViewer and GAViewer.
 - Perwass: Aspects of Geometric Algebra in Euclidean, Projective and Conformal Space
 - Colapinto master thesis (2011) and dissertation (2016) and articles have nice looking images and good explanations.
+Latest research topics are about surfaces/smooth curvature with GA help.
 YT video https://www.youtube.com/watch?v=W4p-e-g37tg and C++ library Versor: https://github.com/wolftype/versor
 - Hildenbrand/Fontijne/Perwass/Dorst: Geometric Algebra and its Application to Computer Graphics at http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf
 - Wareham dissertation: Computer Graphics using Conformal Geometric Algebra (2006)